We're filling our homes up with devices that keep track of what we do, what we look like, what we say, what we watch and how we sleep.

 The first thing you need to do is identify which assistant you'd like to hitch yourself to: Alexa, Google Assistant or Siri and HomeKit.
 Siri and HomeKit are likely the most secure options, as Apple famously requires more stringent software authentication to tap into HomeKit.
 HomeKit is also built to rely less on the internet than Alexa and Google Assistant, which means there's slightly less chance of an exploit from afar.

 However, HomeKit also doesn't have the device support that Alexa and Google Assistant have.
 It's a fairly sizable trade-off but one that is an unfortunate necessity in the smart home.

 Similarly, you may want to stick to ecosystems in other areas as well.
 If you've gone all in on Philips Hue, there isn't much of a need to go buy Lifx stuff.
 If you're fully in on the Wemo smart plug and switch bandwagon, why turn to Lutron Caseta?
 You're introducing too many potential points of security failure.

 Zigbee, Z-Wave and Hubs

-Speaking of reducing potential points of failure, you're going to want to look on the box to see whether the device you has comes with some sort of built-in hubs.
+Speaking of reducing potential points of failure, you're going to want to look on the box to see whether the device you have comes with some sort of built-in hub.
 See, a lot of smart home devices nowadays require some sort of hub to work with other devices.